asmaebouanine/ft_printf/README.md

 # ft_printf

 ## Introduction

-The `ft_printf` project is part of the 42 coding curriculum.
-The goal is to reimplement the standard C `printf` function, which formats and prints data.
-The function must support various format specifiers and be built using only allowed system functions.
-This project enhances your understanding of variadic functions, memory handling, string formatting, and output operations in C.
+The `ft_printf` project is about making your own version of the C `printf` function.
+This function is used to show text or numbers on the screen.
+You will need to support different types of format codes and only use allowed system functions.
+This project helps you understand how to work with multiple arguments, format text, manage memory, and print output.

 ---

 ## How It Works

-`ft_printf` takes a format string and a variable number of arguments.
-It scans the format string, detects format specifiers (e.g. `%d`, `%s`, `%x`), retrieves the corresponding arguments, and prints them accordingly using `write()`.
+`ft_printf` takes a special string (called the format string) and a list of values.
+It reads the format string, finds format codes like `%d` or `%s`, and replaces them with the right values using the `write()` function.

-### Basic Workflow
+### Steps

-1. Parse the format string character by character.
+1. Read the format string one character at a time.
-2. When a `%` is found, identify the format specifier.
+2. When you see `%`, check which type it is.
-3. Convert the corresponding argument to the required format.
+3. Change the value into text.
-4. Print characters and formatted values to the standard output.
+4. Print each character and value to the screen.
-5. Return the total number of characters printed.
+5. Count and return the number of characters printed.

 ---

-## Supported Format Specifiers
+## Supported Format Codes

-- `%c` → character
+* `%c` → character
-- `%s` → string
+* `%s` → string
-- `%p` → pointer
+* `%p` → pointer
-- `%d` / `%i` → signed integer
+* `%d` / `%i` → signed number
-- `%u` → unsigned integer
+* `%u` → unsigned number
-- `%x` / `%X` → hexadecimal (lower/upper case)
+* `%x` / `%X` → hexadecimal (lowercase / UPPERCASE)
-- `%%` → print a percent sign
+* `%%` → the percent sign itself

 ---

-## Project Requirements
+## Project Rules

-- Function prototype:
+* Function header:

   ```c
   int ft_printf(const char *format, ...);
   ```

 ---

-## Key Concepts
+## Key Ideas

 1. **Variadic Functions**
-   `ft_printf` uses the `<stdarg.h>` library to handle functions with a variable number of arguments.
+   `ft_printf` uses `<stdarg.h>` to work with a flexible number of arguments.

-2. **Format String Parsing**
+2. **Format Parsing**
-   The function must scan and analyze the format string in real-time to extract flags, width, and specifiers.
+   You must read and understand the format string while the program is running.

-3. **Number and String Conversion**
+3. **Conversion to Strings**
-   Integers, hexadecimals, and pointers must be converted into printable strings manually.
+   Numbers and pointers need to be turned into strings before printing.

 4. **System Calls**
-   All output is done via the `write()` system call, which prints to standard output.
+   Everything is printed using the `write()` function.

 ---

 ## Conclusion

-The `ft_printf` project is a great exercise in building a complex and commonly used function from scratch.
-It deepens your knowledge of C fundamentals, memory handling, and clean code practices — all while mimicking one of the most powerful standard library functions.
+This project helps you learn how to build a real and useful function using only simple tools in C. It improves your coding skills, teaches you how to handle text and numbers, and gives you better control over how your program shows output.